dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 ### Precision and Scale

-Starting with EFCore 5.0, you can use fluent API to configure the precision and scale.
-It tells the database provider how much storage is needed for a given column.
-It only applies to data types where the provider allows the precision and scale to vary - usually `decimal` and `DateTime`.
+Some relational data types support the precision and scale facets; these control what values can be stored, and how much storage is needed for the column.
+Which data types support precision and scale is database-dependent, but in most databases `decimal` and `DateTime` types do support these facets.
 For `decimal` properties, precision defines the maximum number of digits needed to express any value the column will contain, and scale defines the maximum number of decimal places needed.
 For `DateTime` properties, precision defines the maximum number of digits needed to express fractions of seconds, and scale is not used.

 > [!NOTE]
 > Entity Framework does not do any validation of precision or scale before passing data to the provider.
 It is up to the provider or data store to validate as appropriate.
 For example, when targeting SQL Server, a column of data type `datetime` does not allow the precision to be set, whereas a `datetime2` one can have precision between 0 and 7 inclusive.